wp-plugins/gallery-bank/readme.txt

 <a href="https://www.facebook.com/GalleryBank/" target="_blank">Like & Support us on Facebook</a>

-= Features =
+= Key Features in Standard Version =

-* In an album you can add unlimited number of pictures /images.
-* Easy to edit pictures/images.
+* Creates upto 2 Albums in your Gallery Bank
+* Unlimited Images could be uploaded to each Album.
-* Set the cover for the album.
+* Feature to set the cover for the album.
+* Bulk Delete option available to delete all or selected images in an Album.
+* Various Shortcodes available for displaying albums on Pages/Posts.
+* Albums could be easily editable
-* Add Single Gallery or Display Images to your page or post using a shortcode.
+* Images could be re-ordered or sorted in a customized way.
-* Sorting can be done in albums.
-* Caption to photo album.
-* Change the size of album cover thumbnails and photos in the album.
 * Light box view of the images/pictures.
 * Option to add description and titles to the images.
 * View pictures in a slide show and in a full size.
 * User-friendly AJAX admin
-* Choose a number of pictures to display in one row in the gallery album.
-* Easy to delete images/pictures.
 * Upload different types of media(.jpg,.jpeg,.gif,.png)

-= Pro Version =
+= Key Features in Pro Version =

 * Domain Installation (x1 change anytime)
 * Responsive Gallery